 The version of herself in Trainwreck, says Schumer, is closest to who she was as a sophomore in college.
-"I was just spreading myself really thin.
-You know, at college, you go to a bar or a party and it's so packed, so awful, that you have to drink your way through it -- like, the only way it could be fun would be to join them, and get yourself really drunk?
-And I think that could be a metaphor for everything else, because I just can't get myself into that mindset to enjoy things it seems most people can.
+"I was just spreading myself thin.
+You know, at college, you go to a bar or a party and it's so packed, so awful, that you have to drink your way through it -- like, the only way it could be fun would be to join them, and get yourself drunk?
+And I think that could be a metaphor for everything else because I just can't get myself into that mindset to enjoy things it seems most people can.
 I think I'm an introvert."

 The introvert studied theatre at Maryland's Towson University, moving back to her native New York after graduation and working up the courage to make her standup debut at the Gotham Comedy Club when she was 23.
-Schumer appeared on the reality show Last Comic Standing in 2007 (she came fourth); just prior to that she was asked to appear on Comedy Central's Live at Gotham series, which proved to be fortuitous.
+Schumer appeared on the reality show Last Comic Standing in 2007 (she came fourth); just before that, she was asked to appear on Comedy Central's Live at Gotham series, which proved to be fortuitous.
 She continued to work the club scene, but Schumer drew a lot of attention for her routine at a Charlie Sheen roast in 2011.
 The following year she made the special Mostly Sex Stuff and then became one of Comedy Central's bright lights in 2013 with Inside Amy Schumer.
 That show made her a household name.

 Schumer will open for Madonna at the singer's three New York shows in September; right now she's working on another movie with her sister.
 They're reshaping a script originally written by Katie Dippold (The Heat), a mother/daughter comedy about a holiday gone awry.
 Schumer says she'll play the daughter.